 Use IXL’s summer resources

 Check out our Summer Resources page to access a variety of activities you can use to keep your child motivated even after school has ended.
-This summer, we’ve also created Summer Spotlight skill plans for math and English language arts that provide students with key skills for each grade level.
+This summer, we’ve also created Summer Boost skill plans for math and English language arts that provide students with key skills for each grade level.
 These are great skills to have your child begin working on right away!
 Consider using the customizable BINGO board in conjunction with the skill plan to make a fun review activity for your child.

 For those with a teen at home, have them utilize our SAT and ACT test prep skill plans to get a jumpstart on preparing for college entrance exams.